Quinoa Creamed Chia Seed Pudding

 The secret to a good chia seed pudding is using as creamy a liquid as possible, in order for the seeds to develop a rich, creamy gel, rather than a tasteless, watery one.
 Mostly, I use homemade nut creams - basically just a thicker version of nut milk - and this works well, but for people with nut allergies, or for people who always cook too much quinoa and have endless leftovers, the recipe below is a must.
 The addition of quinoa to the liquid component of this recipe not only makes the result creamier, it also means you get even more protein and fibre from each mouthful.
 Enjoy!

-150ml Plant Based Milk (I use oat, almond or cashew)
+150ml plant-based milk (we like oat, almond or cashew)

 Simply measure out all of the ingredients, apart from the chia seeds, into a blender and blend on the highest speed for 1-2 minutes, until smooth.
 Add a little more salt or sweetener (and maca and any spices you are using) to suit your taste and blend again to combine.
 Once smooth, pour the mixture into a bowl, jar or tuppaware and weigh out the chia seeds into the same bowl.
 Stir or whisk with a fork to fully combine the seeds, and leave to absorb for 5 minutes.
 Stir again to ensure the seeds are fully coated in order to absorb the liquid evenly, and then set in the fridge for 10-20 minutes.
 Stir again (at this point, if you want to, add some leftover cooked quinoa if you want to bulk the pudding out a little more) and then leave in the fridge until ready to serve.
 Leaving overnight will make the seeds the perfect softness and plumpness, but you can enjoy after as little as half an hour.